-Flow.client.device } For more information about device, IP adds and application objects, see the Trigger AP Reference . identity key A string that enables the identification of ongoing detections.
-If multiple detections the same identity key and detection type a and application objects, see the Trigger AP Reference ☑. identity key A string that enables the identification of ongoing detections.
-If multiple detections we ongoing detections.
-If multiple detections v generated within the time period specified the identityTtl parameter, the detection consolidated into a single ongoing detection. re by ons are Create a unique identity key string by coml characteristics of the detection. bining For example, the following identity key is on by combining the server IP address and the IP address: identityKey: [Flow.server.ipaddr, Flow.client.ipaddr].join('!!') time period The amount of time after a detection is genthat duplicate detections are consolidated ongoing detection.
-The time period is reset the detection does not end until the time pexpires. into an t, and The following time periods are valid: • hour hourdayweek
+Value Description { role: 'victim', object: Flow.client.device }] For more information about device, IP address, and application objects, see the Trigger API Reference . identity key A string that enables the identification of ongoing detections.
+If multiple detections with the same identity key and detection type are generated within the time period specified by the identityTtl parameter, the detections are consolidated into a single ongoing detection.
+Create a unique identity key string by combining characteristics of the detection.
+For example, the following identity key is created by combining the server IP address and the client IP address: identityKey: [Flow.server.ipaddr, Flow.client.ipaddr].join('!!') time period The amount of time after a detection is generated that duplicate detections are consolidated into an ongoing detection.
+The time period is reset, and the detection does not end until the time period expires.
+The following time periods are valid: • hour dayweek The default time period is hour.